hjr3/hjr3.github.io/_posts/2015-07-22-creating-a-multi-echo-server-using-rust-and-mio.md

 I am just getting into async io and mio, so my implementation may not be ideal, but it works.
 We have a functioning multi-echo server that is resistant to errors.
 The source also contains a simple client that will repeatedly write a message to the server and then read a message.

 One thing that this code does not do well is handle reads from a client.
 In order to do that well, we need to establish a simple _protocol_.
-I am working through that now and will go over that in my next post.
+I am working through that now and will go over that in my [next post][protocol-blog-post].

 [first blog post]: /2015/07/12/my-basic-understanding-of-mio-and-async-io.html
 [complete working example]: https://github.com/hjr3/mob/blob/multi-echo-blog-post/src/main.rs